abeer-khan/Reddit-Gender-Movements/README.md

   2.2. subreddit to interest vectors. <br>
   For each subreddit (all million subreddits), find the number of users it has in common with every other subreddit (actually the top 200-2000 = 2047 subreddits) <br>
   Find PPMI of each cell. <br>

+I have the matrix calculated as per 2.2.
+It's too large to upload.
+Email me and I'll share a copy.

+# Why did I choose NMF as the topic modeling algorithm of choice?
+Short Answer: It produced topics that seemed coherent to us.

+Long Answer:
+I tried LDA, NMF, and SeaNMF for various number of topics.
+I tried them on both stemmed and unstemmed versions of the corpora. <br>
+I tried various coherence metrics that used embeddings, either pre-trained on external corpora, or those trained on Reddit corpora. <br>
+The results were inconclusive.
+No one topic mdeling algorithm stood out as the best one.
+Using our (human) judgment, the judgment these metrics attempt to mimic, we realized LDA was producing super generic topics.
+NMF and SeaNMF produced similar & comparable topics.
+But, SeaNMF took longer to do it.
+So, we went with NMF. <br>
+I later found work that echored our observations of LDA vs NMF (see meta-insights).

+A partial list of the combinations I tried:
+1. word2vec embeddings pre-trained on an unstemmed Twitter corpus where stop words weren't removed.
+2. fastText embeddings I trained on a neutral Reddit corpus (^). ^ was stemmed, and standard stop words were removed.
+3. word2vec embeddigs I trained on each of the gendered subreddits.
+These were stemmed and standard stop words were removed.

+^ this was text from AskReddit.
+Since this is a Reddit subreddit, I expect the jargon to be somewhat similar to each of the gnedered subreddits.

 # Main insights
 Here is an incomplete list of results of this work:
 1. gender movements discuss workplace sexism, personal safety, rape, and legal issues among other gender issues, and different movements often have different perspectives on these issues.